fr33m0nk/clj-alpakka-kafka/doc/examples.md

 @(actor/terminate actor-system)
 ```

-## Using Alpakka Kafka stream with Transactional Sources
+## Using Alpakka Kafka stream with Transactional Source and Sink

 #### This is Clojure adaptation of example from [Alpakka Kafka documentation](https://doc.akka.io/docs/alpakka-kafka/current/transactions.html#recovery-from-failure)